Greta Nissen

 Greta Nissen (born Grethe Rüzt-Nissen; 30 January 1906 – 15 May 1988) was a Norwegian-American film and stage actress.

 Stage and screen actress

 Born Grethe Rüzt-Nissen in Kristiania (now Oslo), Norway, Nissen was originally a dancer.
 While still a student at the company's school in Copenhagen, she danced with the Royal Danish Ballet, debuted as a solo ballerina on the National Theatre in 1922.
 She toured in Norway and appeared in several Danish films.

 Nissen made her Broadway debut as a ballerina in 1924.
 She had studied ballet with Michel Fokine.
-In early 1924, she came as a member of a Danish ballet troupe to New York, where she was soon hired to do a larger dance numbers for George S. Kaufman in the musical Beggar on Horseback.
+In early 1924, she came as a member of a Danish ballet troupe to New York, where she was soon hired to do a larger dance number for George S. Kaufman in the musical Beggar on Horseback.
 She was discovered by film producer Jesse L. Lasky of Paramount Pictures, and would appear in more than twenty films.